Milk Thistle Benefits, Side Effects and Dosage - Dr. Axe

 Benefits

-Milk thistle is effective at naturally reversing toxicity in the body, including the harmful effects of alcohol consumption, pesticides in our food supply, heavy metals in our water supply and pollution in the air that we breathe.
+Milk thistle may be effective at naturally rebuilding liver cells and removing toxicity in the body, including the harmful effects of alcohol consumption, pesticides in our food supply, heavy metals in our water supply and pollution in the air that we breathe.

 The liver is actually our largest internal organ and is responsible for performing a number of essential detoxifying functions.
 The condition of our blood throughout our whole body is mostly reliant on the health of our liver.

-Milk thistle has been historically used for a variety of liver diseases, including:
+Milk thistle has been historically used for a variety of liver diseases, including alcoholic liver diseaseacute and chronic viral hepatitis and toxin-induced liver diseases.

 Milk thistle seed is a great source of the antioxidant flavonoid called silymarin, which is actually composed of several other active compounds known as flavolignans.